A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Controlled Markov Model Formulation for Decentralized Stochastic Control and Well-Posedness of a Dynamic Program

-Let $\pi_t$ be ${\cal P}(\Omega \times \prod_{i=1}^{t-1} \mathbb{U}^i)$-valued, endowed with the total variation norm.
+\end{itemize}} As defined above, $\pi_t$ is ${\cal P}(\Omega \times \prod_{i=1}^{t-1} \mathbb{U}^i)$-valued.
+Let us endow this space of probability measures with the total variation norm.
 If one views the set of such probability measures as a subset of the set of all signed countably additive finite measures one could consider a duality pairing under the weak$^*$-topology \cite[Section 4.6]{DunfordSchwartz} (which would correspond to the classical weak convergence topology commonly studied in probability theory if the state and the measurement spaces were compact \cite{lue69}).
-However, even in the absence of such compactness conditions, with $\Psi_t$ being the set of bounded continuous functionals on $\Omega \times \prod_{i=1}^{t} \mathbb{U}^i$, $\psi_{t-1} \in \Psi_{t-1}$ defines a linear and continuous (bounded) map on ${\cal P}(\Omega \times \prod_{i=1}^{t-1} \mathbb{U}^i)$ through the relation
+However, even in the absence of such compactness conditions, with $\Psi_t$ being the set of bounded continuous functionals on $\Omega \times \prod_{i=1}^{t} \mathbb{U}^i$, $\psi_{t-1} \in \Psi_{t-1}$ defines a linear and continuous (bounded) map on the linear space of signed measures, where ${\cal P}(\Omega \times \prod_{i=1}^{t-1} \mathbb{U}^i)$ is viewed as a subset, through the relation

 Here, $\psi_t$ can be viewed as a co-state variable defined by the relation

 with $T_t(\gamma^t): {\cal P}(\Omega \times \prod_{i=1}^{t-1} \mathbb{U}^i) \to {\cal P}(\Omega \times \prod_{i=1}^{t} \mathbb{U}^i)$ defined by